Car make and model: A 2015 model year Subaru Outback 3.6R (six cylinders)

 Tow capacity: 3000 pounds (Note: newer Outbacks have less tow capacity).

-The biggest challenge towing so far: Death Valley.
+- Death Valley.
 You can read about it on my website.

-Roof box (Thule, Yakima type): No. Don’t need it so far
+Roof box (Thule, Yakima type): No. Don’t need it so far.

-Hitch: I use the Torklift EcoHitch for the Outback
+Hitch: The Torklift EcoHitch for the Outback.

-Wireless brake controller: Yes, from Safari Condo
+Wireless brake controller: Yes, Prodigy RF wireless (installed at Safari Condo)

 Mirror extensions: Yes, from Amazon.
 The Outback is much narrower than the Alto, so they help me see the 200 feet behind that most states require for vehicles towing anything.